Cohen Plan: Revelation of the fraud

 Upon being accused by general Góis Monteiro and later by general Caiado de Castro, captain Olímpio Mourão Filho stated that he had prepared the plan as a simulation to be used by the integralists.
-According to him, when he learned that his document would be used to legitimize a coup d'état, he would have sought out general Góis Monteiro, who would have offended him and ordered him to shut up.
-During a procedure in which he sought to defend himself in the Military Justice, he submitted an explanatory document in which he violently accused general Góis Monteiro of making public a document known to be false.
+According to him, when he learned that his document would be used to legitimize a coup d'état, he sought out General Góis Monteiro, who insulted him and ordered him to shut up.
+During a procedure in which he sought to defend himself in the Military Justice, he submitted an explanatory document in which he violently accused General Góis Monteiro of making public a document known to be false.

 Then, in an interview with Jornal do Brasil, he categorically stated that "the so-called Cohen Plan, which is neither a plan nor a Cohen, was a farce mounted by unscrupulous people to serve a well-defined objective: the 1937 coup" and that "[Góis Monteiro] knew, very well, that this document was apocryphal, but even so, he took advantage of it to get where he wanted, in the greatest counterfeit of our political history in recent years, almost entirely woven on the basis of false documents".
 According to him, "the anti-communist hysteria of 1937 dragged the nation towards dictatorship".
-Ironically, Mourão, who would later become general and president of the Superior Military Court, would also be noted for commanding the troops that marched from Minas Gerais to Rio de Janeiro, triggering the 1964 coup d'état.
+Mourão, who would later become general and president of the Superior Military Court, would also be noted for commanding the troops that marched from Minas Gerais to Rio de Janeiro, triggering the 1964 coup d'état.
 When asked about his silence in 1937, when he saw his plan used to justify a coup d'état, Mourão Filho claimed that the military hierarchy had prevented him from denouncing his superior's crime.